Simple Harmonic Motion Lab Report Chegg

 This section is crucial for demonstrating your understanding of the experiment and your ability to analyze results critically.

-- Identify potential sources of error: Discuss systematic and random errors that may have affected your measurements.
-For example, air resistance, friction in the spring or pendulum support, and inaccuracies in timing.
+• Identify potential sources of error: Discuss systematic and random errors that may have affected your measurements.
+Take this: air resistance, friction in the spring or pendulum support, and inaccuracies in timing.

 V. Conclusion

 Summarize your findings concisely, stating whether your experiment supported the theoretical predictions of SHM.
-Restate your experimentally determined values of k (for the spring-mass system) and g (for the simple pendulum) with their associated uncertainties.
-Highlight the key insights gained from the experiment.
+Consider this: restate your experimentally determined values of k (for the spring-mass system) and g (for the simple pendulum) with their associated uncertainties.
+So highlight the key insights gained from the experiment.
 This section provides a final, concise overview of your work.

 VI.
 Frequently Asked Questions (FAQ)